elastic/kibana/src/core_plugins/kibana/public/context/NOTES.md

 consistency, it does little to make the state changes easier to reason about.
 To avoid having state mutations scattered all over the code, this app implements a unidirectional data flow architecture.
-That means that the state is treated as immutable throughout the application and a new state may only be derived via the root reducer (see below).
+That means that the state is treated as immutable throughout the application except for actions, which may modify it to cause angular to re-render and watches to trigger.

-**Unit-Testability**: Creating unit tests for large parts of the UI code is made easy by expressing the state management logic mostly as side-effect-free functions.
-The only place where side-effects are allowed are action creators and the reducer middlewares.
+**Unit-Testability**: Creating unit tests for large parts of the UI code is made easy by expressing the as much of the logic as possible as side-effect-free functions.
+The only place where side-effects are allowed are actions.
 Due to the nature of AngularJS a certain amount of impure code must be employed in some cases, e.g. when dealing with the isolate scope bindings in `ContextAppController`.

 **Loose Coupling**: An attempt was made to couple the parts that make up this app as loosely as possible.
 This means using pure functions whenever possible